Welcome to the Jr. HEAT GYM!

-The Jr. HEAT GYM presented by Gatorade is your go-to resource for at-home drills, workouts and instructional tips that’ll keep your game growing.
-Each week, our Jr. HEAT skills coaches will take you through a 20- minute training session that focuses on a specific part of your game.
+This is your go-to resource for at-home drills, workouts and instructional tips that’ll keep your game growing.
+Our Jr. HEAT skills coaches are taking you through a 20- minute training session that focuses on a specific part of your game.

 Your shot always has room for improvement.
 It’s all about proper techniques and repetition.
 Pay attention to these tips on shooting from Coach Fiorentino.

 Players will focus on the arc of the ball.
 Don’t.
 Find the rim as early as you can, and keep your eyes focused on the target

 Pay Attention To Your Balance and Your Stance

 Your feet need to be shoulder-width apart.
 Your knees should be slightly bent.

 Your fingers need to be spread apart enough to balance the basketball in just one hand, and the ball should sit right on your fingers.
 Your off-hand is on the side of the ball to balance your shooting hand and releases at the instant the ball leaves your shooting hand.

 Make sure the ball is released before you reach the top of your jump.
 Your legs generate power and distance in your shot, use them!
 Bending your knees = LIFT.